Stork-Oracle/stork-external/chains/evm/contracts/stork_fast/README.md

 ### Deploy on-chain

 1. Configure your `hardhat.config.ts` with the desired network.
-2. Update the `ignition/parameters.json` file with the desired signer address and verification fee in wei.
+2. Update the `ignition/parameters.json` file with the desired signer addresses and verification fee in wei (keyed under `StorkFastProxyModule`).
-3. Run `npx hardhat --network <network> deploy` to deploy the contract.
+3. Run `npx hardhat ignition deploy ignition/modules/StorkFast.ts --network <network> --parameters ignition/parameters.json --verify` to deploy the contract.
-4. Deployment will be saved in the `deployments` directory.
+4. Deployment will be saved in the `ignition/deployments` directory.